How to Design Minimum Viable Product? [Cost Spreadsheet]

 You must be thinking about why you need an MVP design check?

 Well, an MVP application design can help you greatly in the long run.
-Not only will it help you gain insight into the market of your app, but it will also help in gathering fresh ideas that you can implement in your application.
+Not only will it help you gain insight into the market of your app, but it will also help in gathering fresh ideas that you can implement in your MVP.

-As per CBInsights, 42% of startups fail due to the fact that there is no need for that product or app in the market.
+As per CBInsights, 42% of startups fail due to the fact that there is no need for that product in the market.
 This is one of the reasons you need to invest time in studying the market before you develop the app.

 A Quick Recap: What Is an MVP?